Al Haskey

-Dr Al Haskey is a fictional character from the BBC soap opera Doctors, portrayed by Ian Midlane.
+Dr. Al Haskey is a fictional character from the BBC soap opera Doctors, portrayed by Ian Midlane.
 He first appeared during the episode broadcast on 13 November 2012.
-His storylines in the programme have included stalking Jas Khella (Vineeta Rishi), his friendship with colleague Jimmi Clay (Adrian Lewis Morgan) and dealing with his mother's dementia.
+His storylines in the programme have included being accused of stalking Jas Khella (Vineeta Rishi), his friendship with colleague Jimmi Clay (Adrian Lewis Morgan), dealing with his mother's dementia, his tumultuous relationships and being attacked by a patient.

+Midlane has been nominated for numerous for awards for his portrayal of the character.
+He has gone on to win the Best Acting Performance accolade at the 2013 RTS Midlands Awards, as well as winning the British Soap Award for Best Comedy Performance in 2018.
+Metro journalist Chris Hallam also wrote a piece opining that Al is Doctors' best character in the history of the series, with another critic writing that Al is "an integral part of the show's narrative tapestry".

 Development

-Characterisation
+Characterisation and introduction

 Al was introduced into the series as a "cynical" general practitioner.
-Writers partnered him with Jimmi Clay (Adrian Lewis Morgan), who is "uptight" and initially struggles to get along with Al. He is immediately given a dramatic story in which a patient is stabbed and Jimmi leaves Al to tend to his injuries.
-A writer from BBC Online described Al as not being a typical GP because he is "lazy, sarcastic and a bit of a glutton."
-Al is happy to accept accusations of hypocrisy and dislikes "time wasters and anything that’s too saccharine".
+Writers partnered him with Jimmi Clay (Adrian Lewis Morgan), who is "uptight" and initially struggles to get along with Al. A writer from BBC Online described Al as not being a typical GP because he is "lazy, sarcastic and a bit of a glutton."
+Al is happy to accept accusations of hypocrisy and dislikes "time wasters and anything that's too saccharine".
 Writers also gave the character a side hobby as an inventor, with Al having become interested in making gadgets as a child.
+The profile also read that Al is not "what you would imagine as a typical GP, he delights in being a rebel and an individualist."

+Al is immediately given a dramatic story in which a patient is stabbed and Jimmi leaves Al to tend to his injuries.
 In 2013, Midlane opined that the character was conflicted over science and religion in his mind.
 He added that finding love is the "greatest mystery of all for Al."